IceLuna/Eagle/docs/source/rendering/materials.rst

 ---------
 It controls how rough or smooth surface looks.
 Rough materials scatter reflected light in more directions than smooth materials, which controls how blurry or sharp a reflection is.
 Roughness of 0 (smooth) results in a mirror reflection and roughness of 1 (rough) results in a diffuse (or matte) surface.
-Currently, only textures can be used for it.
+Currently, only textures can be used as an input for it.

 .. figure:: imgs/roughness.png
     :align: center